 Black History Month

 Every February, all Canadians are welcome to enjoy the festivities and celebrations of Black History Month.
-This tribute to black Canadians of the past and present celebrates the achievements and contributions of individuals that have made an incredibly positive contribution to the economy and prosperity of Canada.
-Since the 1950s, Canada has organised annual events and awareness campaigns to draw attention to the remarkable work of black Canadians in medicine, education, art, public service, politics and human rights.
+This tribute to black Canadians of the past and present celebrate the achievements and contributions of individuals that have made an incredibly positive contribution to the economy and prosperity of Canada.
+Since the 1950s, Canada has organized annual events and awareness campaigns to draw attention to the remarkable work of black Canadians in medicine, education, art, public service, politics, and human rights.

 Asian Heritage Month

 Canadians celebrate the Asian heritage in May, with events and activities taking place across the country.
 This is a time when Canadians from all walks of life enjoy the unique culture which has made Canada a country of compassion, diversity, and prosperity.
 Each year, a significant contribution is selected and 2015’s pick is Sportsmen and women that are of Asian descent.

 As a crime against humanity, the Holocaust is an event that will never be forgotten.
 Every year, Canada stands together with the rest of the world to pay tribute to the people who were affected by this tragedy.
 On January 27, 1945, the Auschwitz-Birkenau concentration camps – where more than one million people were sent to gas chambers and to their agonizing deaths during the Holocaust – was liberated and now, over 50 years later, the date is marked as a day of remembrance.

 Canada has represented the International Holocaust Remembrance Alliance as a chairperson, educating the world and especially the youth, of the atrocities of this event.